 Zweibrücken researchers discover new mechanism in Alzheimer’s disease, Kaiserslautern University of Applied Sciences, press release

 It has long been known that amyloid beta, an endogenous protein, plays a key role in triggering Alzheimer’s disease in the brain.
-Lukas Busch, a doctoral student in Prof. Dr. Bernd Bufe, has discovered new receptors at the Zweibrücken site of Kaiserslautern University of Applied Sciences that recognize many different amyloid beta variants and could therefore have a significant influence on the course of the disease.
+Lukas Busch, a doctoral student in Prof. Dr. Bernd Bufe, has discovered new receptors at the Zweibrücken site of Kaiserslautern University of Applied Sciences that recognize many different amyloid beta variants and might therefore have a significant influence on the course of the disease.
 Two recent publications on these results and their significance have just been published.

 The brain has its own immune system.
 So-called microglial cells comb through the thinking organ in search of intruders or injuries.
 When they encounter substances that are harmful to the brain, they become active and cause inflammatory processes.
 This mechanism is actually a good thing for warding off germs and toxins.
 But when microglial cells encounter deposits of the body’s own amyloid-beta protein, the inflammation leads to irreversible damage to the brain tissue.
 “When that happens, a vicious circle of damaging reactions is triggered.
 Nerve cells break down and the brain can actually become pitted,” explains Prof. Dr. Bernd Bufe the process.